-Part-time employees are those who are not contracted as full-time employees.
-Part-time employees are required where at least one of the following conditions exists: (1) classes or programs which are scheduled for less than thirty (30) contact hours per week; (2) classes or programs which are scheduled fewer than one hundred seventy-seven (177) contact days per year; (3) classes or programs which are considered to be unpredictable.
+Adjunct employees are those who are not contracted as full-time employees, but perform the Primary Instructional Functions as listed under Section 9.A.
+Adjunct employees are required where at least one of the following conditions exists: (1) classes or programs which are scheduled for less than thirty (30) contact hours per week; (2) classes or programs which are scheduled fewer than one hundred sixty-five (165) contact days per year; (3) classes or programs which are considered to be unpredictable.
 Unpredictability results because the program is highly subject to labor market conditions, sufficient enrollment may not necessarily exist for the class to begin and to continue, or funding is insecure on a continuing basis.
-The College agrees to offer a full-time employment contract to those employees contracted to work at least thirty (30) contact hours per week for one hundred seventy-seven (177) days per year and whose program is continued the following year.
-However, if condition three (3) above exists, the College will have the option to offer an employee currently on a part-time agreement a part-time agreement the following year(s) on an individual basis.
+The College agrees to offer a full-time employment contract to those employees contracted to work at least thirty (30) contact hours per week for one hundred sixty-five (165) days per year and whose program is continued the following year.
+However, if condition three (3) above exists, the College will have the option to offer an employee currently on an adjunct agreement an adjunct agreement the following year(s) on an individual basis.